 Finkel recognizes that sex is a complicated aspect of a relationship and stressed that opening up a marriage doesn’t work for most people.
 Indeed, just broaching the topic of CNM could court disaster.
 “Sex and love are frequently linked and sometimes, they’re linked in ways that we don’t anticipate,” Finkel said.

-Sheff said that therapists dealing with CNM first need to distinguish between cheating and consensual non-monogamy.
+Sheff said that therapists dealing with CNM first need to distinguish between cheating and consensual and ethical non-monogamy.
 Once they’re over that initial hurdle, therapists need to strive to put their clients’ open marriage in the right context.

-“If your clients come to you and say that they’re polyamorous, but really fighting a lot about money, you can’t say ‘Wait, let’s get back to this sex thing,’” Sheff said.
+“If your clients come to you and say that they’re polyamorous, but really fighting a lot about money, you can’t say, ‘Wait, let’s get back to this sex thing,’ ” Sheff said.
 “The money has nothing to do with polyamory, but if the therapist can’t move on past that and their own obsession with it, then it’s ineffective for the clients.
 They’re not being well-served.”

 Sheff’s career illustrates the institutional bias facing CNM.
 After earning her Ph.D. in Sociology, she published numerous studies on polyamory.
 Getting published in academic journals is usually a path to a tenured professorship, but Sheff feels that her interest in polyamory sunk her prospects in academia.
-“This topic cost me my career,” she said.
+“This topic cost me my career,” she says.

 With social scientists reluctant to study CNM, several psychologists are mining the subject for their research.
 Sheff joked that she had to dial back her claim on being America’s foremost academic expert on polyamory after reading University of Michigan psychologist Terri Conley’s research comparing monogamous and non-monogamous partners.

 Sheff also singled out the work of Amy Moors and Heath Schechinger, a research team working to change how psychology understands and approaches CNM.
-Moors, a psychology professor at Chapman University and a Kinsey Institute Fellow, and Schechinger, a behavioral health psychologist at UC Berkeley, have extensively reached out to CNM practitioners.
+Moors, a psychology professor at Chapman University and a Kinsey Institute Fellow, and Schechinger, a behavioral health psychologist at UC Berkeley, have reached out extensively to CNM practitioners.
 Their work has led to a greater understanding of the CNM population — Moors co-wrote the study about the percentage of Americans who’ve engaged in CNM cited earlier in this story — and recommendations about how therapists and counselors should care for CNM couples.

 “We see relationship-structure diversity as the next wave of where we hope [psychology] goes in terms of raising our collective consciousness about the way this population is being stigmatized,” Schechinger said.

-For their recent study “Harmful and Helpful Therapy Practices with Consensually Non-monogamous Clients,” published in the Journal of Clinical and Consulting Psychology, Moors and Schechinger asked hundreds of CNM couples about their experiences with therapy.
+For their recent study “Harmful and Helpful Therapy Practices With Consensually Non-monogamous Clients,” published in the Journal of Clinical and Consulting Psychology, Moors and Schechinger asked hundreds of CNM couples about their experiences with therapy.

 “There was no real data that addressed therapy, especially not on a larger scale,” Schechinger.
 “A lot of it focused more on qualitative, so really small samples.
 So we wanted to do something that both captured something at a larger scale.”